med-air/TOP-aSAH/README.md

 conda activate TOP_aSAH
 ```

-# Training & Testing
+# Data preparing
 + This article uses a private dataset.
 In order to successfully run the code, you need to prepare your own dataset.
-+ Specifically, you need to prepare a .xls file, which saves the patients' non-imaging clinical data and the path of imaging data.
++ Specifically, you need to prepare a .xls file, which saves the patients' non-imaging tabular data and the path of imaging data.
 We have provided an example for you to run the data, which is saved in "./data/SAH/example.xls".
-+ Then you need to sort out the non-imaging clinical data (.xlsx) and the imaging data (.nii.gz) like this：
++ Then you need to sort out the non-imaging tabular data (.xlsx) and the imaging data (.nii.gz) like this：
 ```bash
 .
 └── data